daidahao/Database-Principles-Notes/midterm.md

 Key cannot be changed.

-> For purely commercial reasons, though, it may be assumed that the combinafon ftle/country/year will be unique.
+> For purely commercial reasons, though, it may be assumed that the combinafon title/country/year of films will be unique.

 #### Primary Key